 Perhaps the one good thing to rise, phoenix-like, from the smouldering wreckage of International Men’s Day is that male mental health is finally getting some prolonged attention.
 The numbers have long warranted this; stats like ‘suicide is the largest single killer of men under 35’ have finally emerged from the inside pages of the Telegraph out into the light of campus scrutiny.
 The resulting picture is extremely worrying: more young men are dying by than own hand than through drugs, traffic accidents or heart disease.
 British men are now facing what some are calling a ‘suicide epidemic’.

 Sadly, these reports don’t surprise me as much as I’d like them to.
 I personally know six people who have had to take a year out of their studies due to mental health related issues.
 All of them are male: perfectly normal guys with loving families, decent prospects and no uniform explanation for their struggles.
-There is no childhood trauma that binds them, no History Boys-style paedophile giving them turns on his motorbike, and none of them went to Catholic school.
-Their problems are individual and their own.
+There is no childhood trauma that binds them, no History Boys-style paedophile giving them turns on his motorbike; their problems are individual and their own.

 Though the stiff-upper-lip, trying-to-live-up-to-my-father’s-war-record school of masculinity is hopefully a thing of the past, man-to-man chats still frequently take the form of periodic progress checks that reveal the presence of a problem (‘It hasn’t been a good year’) without delving into its nature.
 Women, in my experience, are far more likely to maintain a supportive dialogue over a period of time, while men often appear to be surviving just fine before suddenly crashing and burning.
 Overall, men are almost 4 times more likely to kill themselves than women.